salmacmpeg/salmacmpeg/README.md

 # Salma AbdelMonem | 🧪 Applied ML Researcher

-Lecturer Assistant | Cairo, Egypt | Transitioning into Production ML & LLM Engineering.
+Lecturer Assistant | Cairo, Egypt | Transitioning from Academia to Production ML & LLM Engineering.

 ## Hi there 👋

-I’m Salma, an applied machine learning researcher with a strong academic foundation, and I'm on a hands-on journey exploring my passion for building ML systems.
+I’m Salma, an applied machine learning researcher and PhD (scheduled) in machine learning, and I'm on a hands-on journey exploring my passion for building ML systems.

 ## 🔧 What I’ve Recently Learned & Built